gracehuanghome/Hacktoberfest-2022-Repo-New/README.md

 * Add your name to the 'CONTRIBUTORS.md' file

-* Add a simple script to say your favorate food in any language in script folder
+* Add a simple script to say your favorite food in any language in script folder, filename in the format of yourname_favoritefood.xx

 ## Getting started
 * Fork this repository